ajabreu100/ev-project/README.md

 ### Project Overview
 ---

-This data analysis project aimed to identify the Washington State County with the highest Electric Vehicle registration count.
-By cleaning the data provided by the Washington Department of Licensing, generating SQL queries, and constructing visuals, we have a deeper understanding of Washington state EV registration activity.
+This data analysis project aimed to identify the Washington State County with the highest count of Electric Vehicle registrations.
+After cleaning the data provided by the Washington Department of Licensing, running SQL queries, and creating visualizations, I have gained a deeper understanding of the EV registration activity in Washington state.

 ![Dashboard 1](https://github.com/user-attachments/assets/9eec26f6-281b-4545-844a-9cacc90a1b60)

 ### Data Sources

-EV Data: The primary dataset utilized for the analysis is the "Cleaned Data" file, which represents the cleaned and refined dataset, and the "Raw data" link, which directs access to the raw, untouched imported dataset.
+EV Data: The primary dataset used for the analysis is the "Cleaned Data" file, which represents the refined dataset.
+The "Raw data" link provides access to the untouched imported dataset.

 ### Tools